 Cold rolled steel coils

 Cold rolled steel coil is an output of hot rolled steel.
 Hot rolled steel that is cooled completely is re-rolled at room temperature to produce cold rolled steel coil.
-This helps achieve exact dimensions and better surface qualities.
+This steel coil processing method helps achieve exact dimensions and better surface qualities.

 Cold rolled steel coils undergo the rolling process which are metal sheets put between two rollers.
 There are other cold finishing processes including turning, grinding, and polishing.
 These processes are used to modify the hot rolled steel into more refined products.